The-Intelligent-One/FGO-Tracker/README.md

 The app also saves your user data (the servants in your roster, your inventory, etc.), and loads it from those files, so if you want a fresh start, or want to back your data up, you can do that very easily, just like you'd do it with any normal folder.
 Both the user data, and the DB cache are saved in a "data" folder the app creates next to itself, and all of them are saved in plain text json files (since there's really no info here that needs to be hidden or encrypted), which also allows easy editing if you feel like it (though be aware that messing with the structure of the files will, of course, lead to the app failing, in those cases you can just delete or remove the data folder, and let the app recreate it).
 ### Tables
-The tables on all current tabs work basically the same, they are fairly straightforwad to use, but here's a how-to anyway.
+The tables on all current tabs work basically the same, they are fairly straightforward to use, but here's a how-to anyway.
 ### Roster Tab
 The core of the current feature set is the roster table.
 As you might expect, it's just a big table for you to record your servants, their levels, skill levels, etc., both for you to keep track of it, as well as for the rest of the app to use it.